 Goal H 1 - Support diverse, safe, resource-efficient, and high-quality housing options.
+Policies

-H 1.1 Maintain Scottsdale's quality-driven development review standards for new development.

-H 1.2 Promote complementary physical design, building structure, landscaping, and lot layout relationships between existing and new construction.

-H 1.3 Ensure community dialogue during zoning and the development review processes to encourage context-appropriate development designs.

-H 1.4 Support the creation of mixed-use projects, primarily in Growth and Activity Areas, to increase housing supply within walking distance of employment, transportation options, and services.

-H 1.5 Encourage a variety of housing densities in context-appropriate locations throughout Scottsdale to accommodate projected population growth.
-H 1.6 Maintain, improve, and create high-quality and safe housing for all citizens.
+- H 1.1 Maintain Scottsdale's quality-driven development review standards for new development. - H 1.2 Promote complementary physical design, building structure, landscaping, and lot layout relationships between existing and new construction. - H 1.3 Ensure community dialogue during zoning and the development review processes to encourage context-appropriate development designs. - H 1.4 Support the creation of mixed-use projects, primarily in Growth and Activity Areas, to increase housing supply within walking distance of employment, transportation options, and services. - H 1.5 Encourage a variety of housing densities in context-appropriate locations throughout Scottsdale to accommodate projected population growth. - H 1.6 Maintain, improve, and create high quality and safe housing for all citizens.

-Response: The proposal redevelops an under-performing property and provides a new, market ready residential development to this area.
+Response: The proposal provides a new, market ready residential development to this area.
 This core area has not seen an update to the housing options as mainly older single and multi-family residential projects have existed in this area.
-The new housing option is appropriately sized and appropriately placed within a key area of the city.
-Mercado Courtyards will be designed to blend with the character of the surrounding community.
-This proposal hits each and every one of this particular goal and policies within the Housing Element.
-The density is context appropriate and highly desired by two (2) of Scottsdale's major employers and many surrounding support businesses.
+The new housing option is appropriately placed and will be designed so as to blend with the character of the surrounding community.
+Not providing for apartments in this context appropriate location will ensure none of these goals and associated policies of this important section of the General Plan are met.
+Conversely, this proposal hits each and every one of this particular goal and policies within the Housing Element.
+The density is context appropriate and supports two (2) of Scottsdale's major employers and surrounding businesses.